Cactus-minecraft-server/CactusMC/docs/src/custom_dtype_add.md

 here: https://minecraft.wiki/w/Java_Edition_protocol/Data_types

 II.
-Write a struct for the type.
+Write a public struct for the type.
 We will take the example of the `VarInt` type from now on.
-`struct VarInt {}` that will have to have and implement multiple things:
+`pub struct VarInt {}` that will have to have and implement multiple things:

 Struct members: